-A true Southwestern home puts natural materials center-stage, and in their rawest form, too.
+A true Southwestern home puts natural materials center-stage and in their rawest form, too.
 It’s common to see adobe homes with exposed wooden beams, pillows, window and door frames, and other wooden components.
 Typically, the wood used in an adobe home is sourced from nearby sources.
-But apart from being structural elements, the wooden beams also provide a nice complement to the dominating clay or stone features.
+But apart from being structural elements, the wooden beams also provide an excellent complement to the dominating clay or stone features.
 You’d often see chunky and raw hardwood beams on the ceiling, creating that stark contrast to the muted palette of clay.

 The Southwestern home also borrows from the Pueblo-style architecture with its breezy patios and open courtyards.
 These exterior additions allow cool breezes to enter the house and provide a space for people to sit, relax, or eat outside without getting baked by the sun.
 Patios often have roofs or overhangs to provide shade and are enriched with plants and water features.
 It’s also common to see a fireplace or pit in the patio as it makes the space more comfortable and usable during freezing nights.

 Elements from outside

 When it comes to decorating a Southwestern home, the most distinctive features are elements from the outside.
 You’d often find big clay pots and vases, hardwood tables and cabinets, and elaborate ceramic tile floors.
 Walls are finished with lime plaster to retain that rugged look while making the inside bright and clean.
 And for accessories, Native-American imagery, as in with quilts and rugs with bold prints, and Spanish furniture seem to blend easily.
 And if you want a show-stopping feature that’s quintessentially Southwestern, you’ll go for a big fireplace made from the same material and finish, as if it’s a built-in feature.